SilentNightSound/GI-Model-Importer/UsageInstructions.md

 4. Select the head object and go to File -> Export -> 3DMigoto Raw Buffers (.vb + .ib).
 Press export, leaving all options as default, and name the file CharHead.vb
 5. Repeat step 4 for the body object, naming it CharBody.vb, and the extra object (if it exists), naming it CharExtra.vb
 6. (optional) Perform any edits to the character's diffuse and lightmaps
-7. Run the genshin_3dmigoto_generate.py script one folder up from where the results from steps 5 and 6 were imported with the command `python genshin_3dmigoto_generate.py -n Char`.
+7. Run the genshin_3dmigoto_generate.py script one folder up from where the results from steps 4-6 were exported with the command `python genshin_3dmigoto_generate.py -n Char`.
 This generates the CharMod folder
 8. Move the generated CharMod folder into the Mods directory of the launcher you created during the installation step
 9. Press F10 in game to load the mod